Battle High School

-Muriel Williams Battle High School (commonly Battle) is a public high school in Columbia, Missouri, United States.
-It opened for summer school on June 3, 2013, and started its first school year in August 2013.
-The school serves students in grades 9–12, however seniors did not attend the first year of operation.
+Muriel Williams Battle High School (commonly known as Battle) is a public high school in Columbia, Missouri, United States.
+It opened for summer school on June 3, 2013, and began its first school year in August 2013.
+The school serves students in grades 9–12, although seniors did not attend the first year of operation.
 It is one of four public high schools in the Columbia Public Schools district.

-Former NFL defensive linebacker, Atiyyah Ellison, worked here as a football coach.

 History

 Columbia's population growth was well over 20% between the 2000 and 2010 censuses.
-Because of this rapid growth, the city passed a 120 million dollar bond issue in April 2010, partially to fund a new high school, which would later become Battle.
+Due to this rapid growth, the city passed a $120 million bond issue in April 2010, partially to fund a new high school.

+The school was named in honor of Dr. Muriel Battle, the first African-American principal for Columbia Public Schools who helped end racial segregation for the school district.
+A committee discussed whether to name the school after Dr Battle and her husband, but her husband requested that his name not to be added.
+There were also guidelines discouraging naming places after living people.
+The name for the school was approved on November 2010.

+The school officially opened its doors for summer school on June 3, 2013 to 475 students.

 Athletics

 The following sports are offered to students at Battle: